The Giardino Laboratory

 Neuromodulation - optogenetics, chemogenetics

-Neurogenetics - CRISPR/Cas9 editing, Cre/loxP recombination, viral gene transfer, mouse genetics
+Neurogenetics - Cre/loxP recombination, viral gene transfer, mouse genetics

-Neuroanatomy - circuit tracing, immunohistochemistry, in situ hybridization, confocal & light sheet microscopy
+Neuroanatomy - circuit tracing, immunohistochemistry, in situ hybridization, confocal microscopy

-Neuropharmacology - alcohol & drug self-administration, receptor mechanisms
+Neuropharmacology - alcohol & drug self-administration, receptor signaling mechanisms

 Computation - neural circuit modeling, machine learning analysis of behavioral & physiological datasets